Eco Church is an interdenominational Christian environmental awards scheme for churches. It is run by A Rocha UK.

 In a time of unprecedented environmental stresses, Eco Church enables churches to respond to God’s mandate to human beings to care for His creation, by integrating environmental care throughout their church’s life and mission.

-Eco Church was launched in St Paul’s in January 2016.
+Eco Church was launched in St Paul’s Cathedral in January 2016.

 Eco Church awards are gained by completing an online questionnaire.
 Any church can complete the questionnaire and print it out, without commitment or on a trial basis.

 The Diocese set a target of 132 churches registered with Eco Church — the first eleven churches, plus eleven more recruited by each of them.
 We quickly overshot our first eleven.
 We aimed to have twelve Eco Church award winners by the end of 2018.
 We did not quite make that target.
 However as of early 2021, we now have 27 award winners.